gsidhu/buzee-tauri/logbook.md

 ## v0.1.2 updates
 - Fix typo in Last Modified column header.
 - Option to switch between Last Modified or Last Opened in search results.
 Right click on the column header to toggle.
-- TODO: Disable unnecessary right click menus. (in `+layout.svlete`)
 - Preview scanned file text.
 This feature replaces Quicklook on Mac in the context menu.
 Quicklook still functions as expected when the Spacebar is pressed.
 - Context menu changes for search results depending on file type.
+- Store context menu in a managed state instead of recreating on each call.
+- Create db connection inside the Tokio runtime to prevent SQLite errors.
+- Run text-based PDF extraction first.
+If it fails, try OCR.
+- TODO: Add a context menu option for re-parsing a file.
+For PDFs, this will run OCR instead of text-based extraction.
+- TODO: Detect images inside PDFs and extract text from them using OCR.
+Append this to the file text.
-- TODO: Simplify search query to prevent `database disk image malformed` error.
+- TODO: Split database into two files.
+One for metadata and one for file contents.
+This should prevent the `database disk image malformed` error.
 - TODO: In addition to body_fts and metadata_fts, add results from a LIKE search to get matches for queries that may not be tokenised appropriately.
 For e.g. phone numbers.
 - TODO: Move search suggestions out of SQLite db.
-- Store context menu in a managed state instead of recreating on each call.
-- Create db connection inside the Tokio runtime to prevent SQLite errors.
+- TODO: Change UI to reduce text parsing dependence and use GUI filters instead.
-- TODO: Package `poppler` with Windows build.
+- TODO: Package `poppler` and `sqlite3.dll` with Windows build.
+- TODO: Disable unnecessary right click menus. (in `+layout.svlete`)

 ## v0.1.1 updates
 - Package sqlite3.dll with the Windows build in resources